A delicious homemade falafel recipe you can make and enjoy at home!

 I always found soaking dry beans ambitious.
 Why put in the extra effort to soak and cook them when I can use canned beans?
 Don't get me wrong - I enjoy whole foods, and don't even get me started on cost effectiveness.
 I am frugal to a fault.

 After testing out homemade falafel recipes, I now know canned chickpeas just aren’t as good – plain and simple.
-I highly recommend soaking dried beans for this recipe and not substituting canned.
+I highly recommend soaking dried beans for this recipe.
 It really only adds an extra two minutes.
 You simply cover them with water, leave them be for a day and throw ’em in the fridge.
-Its actually very gratifying to see them double in size.
+It’s actually very gratifying to see them double in size.
 If you simply have a can of chickpeas in the pantry and not a day to spare (I feel ya!) canned chickpeas will work too.
 The texture will be a little softer on the inside but still delicious.

 This recipe is fairly simple but requires a bit of finesse.
 When you form your falafel mixture into balls do it gently or they will fall apart.
 A portion scoop is incredibly helpful for this (and a million other things I might add).
 You want the mixture to look like this.
 If you try to pack them too hard with your fingers they won't form into a ball.